IndrajeetPatil/ggstatsplot/README.md

 vignette-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/web_only/ggcoefstats.html>

-### Extracting dataframes with statistical details
+### Extracting data frames with statistical details

-`{ggstatsplot}` also offers a convenience function to extract dataframes with statistical details that are used to create expressions displayed in `{ggstatsplot}` plots.
+`{ggstatsplot}` also offers a convenience function to extract data frames with statistical details that are used to create expressions displayed in `{ggstatsplot}` plots.

 ``` r
 set.seed(123)